koendv/vacuum-pump-controller/README.md

 #### Autotune

-*Autotune* runs the pump at full speed, and measures how pressure changes.
-From this measurement values for Kp, Ki and Kd are calculated.
+*Autotune* measures the step response.
+From this measurement values for Kp, Ki and Kd are calculated using (lambda tuning)[https://www.controleng.com/articles/fundamentals-of-lambda-tuning/]

 ```
 >a